 You will need to provide us with the value, origin, gross/net weight, commodity code and what terms you are shipping under (Incoterms) for all shipments.

 Please let us know if you intend to make use of postponed VAT accounting or a deferment account.
 You should do this by ticking the appropriate box on our Power of Attorney form (step 1).
 If you are using another broker, and therefore not completing our PoA form, please provide us with your preferences and permission to use them in writing at the time of booking.

 Additionally, UK traders must speak with their clients and suppliers to obtain the following:

-From the 01.01.2021 wood packaging material must meet ISPM15 International Standards.
+Wood packaging material must now meet ISPM15 International Standards when shipping to the EU from GB (excludes NI).
 This involves being heat treated and marked.
 Although with freight, this primarily applies to wooden pallets, it is needed for all raw wooden material over 6mm thick, so may include additional packaging.

 You will need to ensure any wood packaging is compliant, or you may consider using alternative materials; corrugated, plastics etc.

 Our dedicated teams across the UK are focused on providing a seamless service together with our customers, so we hope you can use the information above to ensure your shipments are ready to transport.

 If you have any specific queries you can get in touch: